01 of 08

 05 of 08

-Simply level your toilet by inserting shims into any gaps.
+Level and steady the toilet by inserting shims into any gaps you've identified.
 You may have to try them in a few different positions to properly level the toilet.
-Once you can put pressure on the toilet in all four directions without moving it, you can proceed to the next step.Continue to 6 of 8 below.
+As you work, check the toilet for stability by sitting on the seat and rocking in all directions.
+Repeat until the toilet doesn't move in any direction.Continue to 6 of 8 below.

 06 of 08